-- (2) A prohibition issued under subsection (1) shall not have effect until it is published- - (a) in a newspaper circulating in the area to which the prohibition applies; or - (b) by notices distributed among the public or affixed upon public buildings in the area to which the prohibition applies; or - (c) by announcement of a police officer broadcast or made orally. - (3) Any person who is aggrieved by a prohibition issued under subsection (1) may appeal against it to the Minister, and the Minister may confirm, vary or set aside the prohibition or give such order or direction in the matter as he thinks just. - (4) Any person who fails to comply with a prohibition made under subsection (1) shall be guilty of an offence and liable to a fine not exceeding level five or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.
+- (2) A prohibition issued under subsection (1) shall not have effect until it is published- - (a) in a newspaper circulating in the area to which the prohibition applies; or - (b) by notices distributed among the public or affixed upon public buildings in the area to which the prohibition applies; or - (c) by announcement of a police officer broadcast or made orally; or - (d) by communication through the traditional leadership in the area where the prohibition is to take effect. - (3) Any person who is aggrieved by a prohibition issued under subsection (1) may appeal against it to the Minister, and the Minister may confirm, vary or set aside the prohibition or give such order or direction in the matter as he or she thinks just. - (4) Any person who fails to comply with a prohibition made under subsection (1) shall be guilty of an offence and liable to a fine not exceeding level 5 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment. - (5) A police officer may, without warrant, seize any weapon or item capable of use as a weapon found in the possession of any person in contravention of subsection (1), and shall place in safe custody every weapon or item so seized so that it may be submitted to the jurisdiction of the court to be dealt with in accordance with section 20.